Second Intl Summit On Ideology Of Pakistan Held - UrduPoint

 Second Int'l Summit On Ideology Of Pakistan Held

-Riphah International University, Islamabad on Sunday organized second International summit on Ideology of Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Aug, 2021 ) :Riphah International University, Islamabad on Sunday organized second International summit on Ideology of Pakistan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Aug, 2021 ) :Riphah International University, Islamabad has organized second International summit on Ideology of Pakistan.

 This is annual activity of the university aiming to promote Ideology of Pakistan in new generation and students.